shevvek/lilypond-ts-mode/README.md

 ## Known issues
 * Implementing parser-based thing-at-point has confused autodoc within LilyPond code.
 An update will fix this in the near future by re-implementing autodoc so that it doesn't rely so much on Geiser outside of Scheme syntax.
-* Musical navigation currently assumes that all music expressions have the same length and begin and end at the same time.
-If music expressions are of unequal lengths or start/end at different times (such as with temporary divisi staves or voices), navigation will still try to cycle among them, but they may be out of order and there may be bugs.
 * Eval and music navigation as currently implemented lack robust constraint checking, so running these functions in situations violating their assumptions may have unpredictable results.
 * The Geiser REPL can make Emacs unresponsive in some situations, most commonly due to very long lines having been printed in the REPL buffer.
 If this happens, `C-g` once or twice usually will unfreeze the Emacs UI.
 Clearing the Geiser REPL buffer and then restarting the REPL typically fixes the issue.